AlexRogalskiy/bash-cd/README.md

 Incremental Continuous Deployment server which listens on port 7480 for HTTP webhook events.

-It can be used to __build__ deployment recipes on most UNIX-like systems that can run Bash Version 3+
+It can be used to __build__ deployment recipes on most UNIX-like systems that can run Bash Version 3+ So, say on your development osx, you can run `./apply.sh build <HOST-VAR>` to simulate how the build will manifest on a particular machine and inspect `./build` directory.

 The __install__ phase currently requires Bash Version 4 and was tested on Ubuntu but should work on most Linux distributions but the `env/setup.sh` script has to be modified appropriately.